-I am an author of, most recently, Contemporary Turkey in Conflict: Ethnicity, Islam and Politics (Edinburgh University Press, 2016).
-Below are a number of reviews on of my books, both authored, edited, and co-edited.
+I am author of, most recently, Contemporary Turkey in Conflict: Ethnicity, Islam and Politics (Edinburgh University Press, 2016).
+Below are a number of reviews of my books, both authored, edited, and co-edited.
 These various book reviews have been published in journals including, American Journal of Islamic Social Sciences, International Affairs, International Journal of Middle Eastern Studies, Islam and Christian–Muslim Relations, Journal of Islamic Studies and Journal of Muslim Minority Affairs.
 For a list of key publications since 2015 visit the publications page.

 Contemporary Turkey in Conflict: Ethnicity, Islam and Politics, 2016